chaotic-cx/chaotic-manager/README.md

   ```

   The following examples assume Redis to be installed on the host system.
 In case it is added to `docker-compose.yml`,
-  replace any occurances of `host.docker.internal` with `chaotic-redis`.
+  replace any occurrences of `host.docker.internal` with `chaotic-redis`.

 - A reverse proxy like Nginx to expose the Chaotic Manager's logs to the public in a secure way should be available.
   E.g., using Nginx it is sufficient to `proxy_pass` the specified `--web-port` value to the Manager instance container.
-  Additionally, the following settings might be usedful:
+  Additionally, the following settings might be useful:

   ```ǹginx
   proxy_buffering off;